 As an educator, she is committed to promoting the love of music and coaching aspiring young musicians.
 She has accompanied and mentored hundreds of pianists and instrumentalists throughout her career.

-Alexis Spieldenner spent much of her childhood growing up backstage.
+Alexis spent much of her childhood growing up backstage.
 Her mother, a classically trained Juilliard pianist, and father, a jazz guitarist trained at Berklee College of Music, instilled in her a love for both classical and jazz.

 Alexis is a graduate of Duke University ('13) with High Distinction in International Comparative Studies (B.A.).
 While at Duke, she was accepted into the nationally-recognized Hart Leadership Program at the Sanford School of Public Policy.
 Alexis also worked with Duke University's Vice Provost for the Arts on various music and social entrepreneurship initiatives and interned with KidZNotes, an El Sistema-inspired nonprofit organization.
 Alexis is a harpist and performed for the St. Petersburg Opera Company and Duke Symphony Orchestra.